mongodb/mongodb-kubernetes/.github/pull_request_template.md

 * [ ] You should also add an entry to [release notes](.../RELEASE_NOTES.md).
 * [ ] When needed, make sure you create a new [DOCSP ticket](https://jira.mongodb.org/projects/DOCSP) that documents your change.

-## If this PR introduces any change to Kubernetes API
+## If this PR introduces any change to the Kubernetes or Ops Manager APIs or core reconciliation logic.

 * [ ] Make sure you add extensive E2E test specially to the creation and updates of the new resources.
 * [ ] Your object definitions should adhere to [Kubernetes Object Names and IDs](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/) conventions.

+## If this PR touches existing functions whose docstrings need modifications
+* [ ] Make sure to correct the docstring as per [The Go Blog](https://blog.golang.org/godoc).
+* [ ] Ensure there are no stale comments.